BluEye-Robotics/doubledragon/README.md

 The GstBuffer containing the double buffer already points to the first jpeg.
 We add one buffer interval to the timestamp of the buffer with the newest jpeg.

-In order to make sure we send the buffers with escending timestamps, we need to make sure that we send the first buffer first.
+In order to make sure we send the buffers with ascending timestamps, we need to make sure that we send the first buffer first.
-We do this by first saving the buffer as a pending buffer and letting the first buffer / double buffer through.
+We do this by first saving the second buffer as a pending buffer and letting the first buffer / double buffer through.
 Then we send the pending buffer immediately when we get a new buffer.